Skip to main content

 5. What Happens Next

 Your complaint will be reviewed by a senior member of our operations team, who is independent of the matter in question.
-If the complaint involves a mediator, they will be given an opportunity to respond.

 6. If You Are Still Dissatisfied